EliaTorre/hmmrnn/README.md

 ### metrics.py and statespace.py

-Implements functions for large-scale plotting of metrics and trajectories in PCA space across all configurations and trained RNNs presented in the paper:
+Implement functions for large-scale plotting of metrics and trajectories in PCA space across all configurations and trained RNNs presented in the paper:
 - 144 models: {2,3,4,5} HMM latent states x {50, 150, 200} RNN hidden size x {1, 10, 100, 200} input size x {3} random seeds.
 - Transition matrix calculation and plotting
 - Euclidean distance calculation and plotting